 - property that has otherwise been unlawfully obtained

 Depending on the case, forfeiture can be automatic or it can result from an order made at the discretion of the court.

-Where there is no property to forfeit (for example, where an offender has already spent the proceeds of the offence), a court can make an order requiring the offender to pay an amount of money equivalent to what he or she gained from the offence.
+Where there is no property to forfeit (for example, where an offender has already spent the proceeds of the offence), a court can make an order requiring the offender to pay an amount of money equivalent to what they gained from the offence.
 This is known as a pecuniary penalty order.

-The Confiscation Act 1997 allows police to freeze funds or prevent a person from dealing with property believed to be the proceeds of crime.
-This could include, for example, preventing a person withdrawing funds from a specified bank account or from selling a house.
+The Confiscation Act 1997 (Vic) allows police to freeze funds or prevent a person from dealing with property believed to be the proceeds of crime.
+This could include, for example, preventing a person from withdrawing funds from a specified bank account or selling a house.

 Disqualification and Suspension from Driving

 If a person is found guilty or is convicted of any offence in Victoria, that person’s driver licence or learner permit may be suspended or cancelled.
 For a serious motor vehicle offence, the court must cancel the person's driver licence for a specified period of time.